DualBrain/qbasic.github.io/README.md

 ### How to contact you?

 The best place to reach out to me is on the [gotBASIC Discord](https://discord.gg/AYcgDwERUU) server; here's the [invite](https://discord.gg/AYcgDwERUU).
+There is also [page on Facebook](https://www.facebook.com/QBasicByCorySmith) and I check in pretty pretty regularly on the [BASIC Programming Language (Facebook) Group](https://www.facebook.com/groups/2057165187928233).